---->

 The Photoelectric Effect involves different

-atoms emitting electrons in response to incoming photons.
+atoms emitting electrons in response to absorbing incoming photons.

 1. A quantal response threshold normally applies, no electrons